|HOMEPAGE||INFO SONNEHOECK||SALE OF GRAPES||VISITORS INFO||TRAVEL TO SONNEHOECK|

 The two original fruit walls that once stood on the property had a combined lenghts of 650 m.

-placed against these walls.
-Permanent greenhouses later took the place of removable windows signalling the
+were placed against these walls.
+Permanent wall greenhouses later took the place of removable windows

-beginning of extensive greenhouse operations in the entire region.
+signalling the beginning of extensive greenhouse operations in the entire region.
+After 1890 the wall greenhouses

 Sonnehoeck features different types of greenhouses.
 ‘Knee Greenhouses’ go back to 1905. ’Wall Greenhouses’ were removed